(2-minute read)

 Genesis 22:11-12, Jasher 23:69, Jubilees 18:10-11

-And the angel of the LORD called to him out of heaven, and said, “Abraham, Abraham.”
+The angel of the Lord called to Abraham from heaven and said, “Abraham, Abraham.”

-And he said, “Lay not your hand upon the lad, neither do anything to him: for now I know that you fear God, seeing you have not withheld your son, your only son from me.”
+The angel said, “Do not lay a hand on the boy or do anything to him.
+Now I know that you fear God, because you have not withheld your son, your only son, from me.”

 Falling Action